Superrehtard/old_diaspora_wiki/Installing-on-FreeBSD.md

 ### Caveat

 Installation on FreeBSD is a more involved and variable process than on some (all?) of the Linux distros.
 This guide is intended for experienced FreeBSD admins.
-It uses a combination of ports and packages and takes a while (hours) to get everything compiled and running properly.
+It uses a combination of ports and packages and takes a while to get everything compiled and running properly.

 This is not intended as in introduction to FreeBSD.